CeleritasCelery/coredumped/content/post/tramp_perf.md

 ## Fix remote compile {#fix-remote-compile}

-Newer versions of TRAMP will use [SSH connection sharing](https://www.gnu.org/software/TRAMP/#Using-ssh-connection-sharing-1) for much faster connections, that don't require you to enter your password each time you connect.
+Newer versions of TRAMP will use [SSH connection sharing](https://www.gnu.org/software/TRAMP/#Using-ssh-connection-sharing-1) for much faster connections.
+These don't require you to reenter your password each time you connect.
 The `compile` command disables this feature, so we want to turn it back on.

 ```emacs-lisp
 (with-eval-after-load 'tramp